gaelj/BlazorCodeMirror6/README.md

 - [x] optionally scroll to the bottom of the document & place the cursor on the last line
 - [x] support long line wrapping
 - [x] support C# language
-- [ ] Search & replace toolbar button
+- [ ] search & replace toolbar button
 - [ ] toolbar with toolbar button template
 - [ ] support read-only paragraphs
 - [ ] diff viewer